Synthetixio/synthetix/docs/contracts/Synthetix.md

     Note that, due to price movements in the tokens the system tracks, in general it is not the case that $X_n = X_{n-1} + \chi_{n-1}$.
 However, if it is assumed that this is the case, one obtains a telescoping series that yields $\Delta_n = \frac{X_1}{X_{n+1}}$.
 Consequently, the debt ledger measures the overall system growth, as the reciprocal of a particular debt ledger entry is the factor the total system debt had expanded by since the system's inception at the time it was generated.

-!!! info "Optimisation: System Value Recomputation"
-    The total system value is computed twice, once as $X$, and once within the call to `debtBalanceOf`.
-One of them could in principle be eliminated.

-!!! info "Optimisation: Use Already-Computed Results When Incrementing Issuer Count"
-    Currently this function increments the total issuer count if `!synthetixState.hasIssued(messageSender)`, but this can be substituted with `existingDebt == 0`, which doesn't need to call out to the state contract.

-!!! info "Optimisation: Remove Modifier"
-    This is only called inside [`issueSynths`](#issuesynths), which already has the [`Proxyable.optionalProxy`](Proxyable.md#optionalproxy) modifier, so it can be removed from this function.
-The function is also a candidate for inlining.

 ??? example "Details"
     **Signature**